I need accurate lip sync that matches the audio perfectly.

 Symptom: Mouth snaps between positions instead of flowing naturally.

-Cause: The mergeWindow is too low (shapes change too fast) or the Rive state machine is missing interpolation between states.
+Cause: Natural lip sync is off, the mergeWindow is too low, or the .riv file is missing interpolation between mouth states.

-Solution: Increase mergeWindow to 70-80ms for smoother blending.
-Verify that your .riv file uses Rive's blend states between viseme positions -- this is what produces smooth transitions at 120fps.
+Solution: Enable enableNaturalLipSync: true and increase mergeWindow to 80-120ms for smoother blending.
+Verify that your .riv file uses Rive's blend states between mouth positions -- this is what produces smooth transitions at 120fps.
+And remember: naturalLipSyncConfig must be a stable reference, or the post-processor resets after the first chunk.

 Lip Sync Stops on Mobile Safari